 The American Heart Association (AHA) says diseases caused by smoking kill more than 440,000 people in the U.S. each year.
 Most new smokers are children and teens.
 Smokers have higher risk for lung disease.
 This includes lung cancer and emphysema.
 They also have increased risk for heart disease and stroke.

-One out of every five smoking-related deaths is caused by cardiovascular disease.
+One out of every 5 smoking-related deaths is caused by heart disease.

-Women older than age 35 who smoke and take oral contraceptives are at much greater risk of developing a cardiovascular disease or stroke than women who do not smoke while taking oral contraceptives.
+Women older than 35 who smoke and take birth control pills are at much greater risk for heart disease or stroke.

-Cigarette smokers are two to four times more likely to develop coronary heart disease, or CHD, than nonsmokers.
+Cigarette smokers are 2 to 4 times more likely to get heart disease than nonsmokers.

 Cigarette smoking doubles a person's risk for stroke.

-Causes immediate and long-term increases in blood pressure
+Causes an instant and long-term rise in blood pressure.

-Causes immediate and long-term increases in heart rate
+Causes an instant and long-term increase in heart rate.

-Doubles the risk of ischemic stroke (reduced blood flow to the brain)
+Doubles the risk of stroke (reduced blood flow to the brain).

-The CDC reports that an estimated 46,000 nonsmokers die from coronary heart disease each year as a result of exposure to secondhand tobacco smoke.
-Secondhand smoke is smoke that is exhaled by smokers and smoke emitted from the burning end of a lit cigarette, cigar, or pipe.
+The CDC says about 34,000 nonsmokers die from heart disease each year from exposure to secondhand tobacco smoke.
+Secondhand smoke is smoke exhaled by smokers.
+It also includes smoke from the burning end of a lit cigarette, cigar, or pipe.

-Both direct and indirect smoking exposure poses significant health hazards to pregnant women, infants, and young children.
-Children and infants exposed to tobacco smoke are more likely to experience ear infections and asthma, and are at a higher risk for sudden infant death syndrome (SIDS) than children and infants without the same exposure.
+Exposure to smoke poses health hazards to pregnant women, infants, and young children.
+Children and infants exposed to tobacco smoke are more likely to have ear infections and asthma.
+They are also at higher risk for sudden infant death syndrome (SIDS).

 Irritation of the eyes, nose, and throat